Bin-Huang/prray/README.md

 // TODO: talk about tests, under development

-"Promisified" Array.

-Prray aims to replace original Array in some cases for convenience.
-Its methods comes with promise support, that is to say you can call method `map` with async function as parameter to perform ideal effect.
-And it's compatible with original Array as far as possible.
+Prray -- "Promisified" Array, aims to replace original Array in some cases for convenience

+- comes with async methods, such as `mapAsync`, `filterAsync`, `everyAsync` .etc
+- supports method chaning with async methods
+- compatible with original array

 ```javascript
 import { prray } from 'prray'